 Unless otherwise specified and notwithstanding the general provisions of the EMA relating to allocation of liabilities between YUM and the Company, concurrently with the separation and distribution, holders of YUM equity-based awards (including stock options, stock appreciation rights and restricted stock units) will generally receive awards with respect to Company stock and their YUM awards will be adjusted.
-To the extent applicable, the aggregate intrinsic value of the new Company awards and the adjusted YUM awards will not exceed the intrinsic value of the corresponding YUM equity-based award as measured immediately before the separation.
+To the extent applicable, each award will be adjusted in order to preserve the aggregate intrinsic value of the award as measured immediately before and immediately after the separation, subject to rounding.